ab2gbl/my_cheat/markdowns/summuries/Introduction_to_Networking.md

 **Mode** | **Description**
 |--|--|
-`Transport Mode` | In this mode, IPsec encrypts and authenticates the data payload of each IP packet but does not encrypt the IP header.
+`Transport Mode` | does not encrypt the IP header.
 This is typically used to secure end-to-end communication between two hosts.
-`Tunnel Mode` | With this mode, IPsec encrypts and authenticates the entire IP packet, including the IP header.
+`Tunnel Mode` | encrypt IP header.
 This is typically used to create a VPN tunnel between two networks.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3NjQyNjA2NCw5NTAwOTIxMjUsLTExOD
-M1NjU1MDEsLTE4MjAxODk2MTEsLTE4MzY0MTE3NzcsNjQyMzYw
-NjYxLDExMzc2MjkyNDMsNzI1MzY2NTgyLDE1MTMyMTgzNTRdfQ
-==
+eyJoaXN0b3J5IjpbMTI5ODE5OTM2LDk1MDA5MjEyNSwtMTE4Mz
+U2NTUwMSwtMTgyMDE4OTYxMSwtMTgzNjQxMTc3Nyw2NDIzNjA2
+NjEsMTEzNzYyOTI0Myw3MjUzNjY1ODIsMTUxMzIxODM1NF19
 -->